 Step 9 – Raise money and scale it

-Raising money can scale your business faster.
+Sure, raising money can scale your business faster.

-That being said, if liquidity is not a bottle neck (but rather you need to develop better ideas, systems and processes), you shouldn't go out and raise money just because you can.
+But if liquidity is not a bottle neck (but rather you need to develop better ideas, systems and processes), you shouldn't go out and raise money just because you can.

 9.1 – Be aware of raising money too early